 Customize your Shoes

 Insert an over-the-counter arch support or orthotic into your shoes.
-By wearing a good shoe and adding an orthotic you are customizing your footwear for your specific condition.
+By wearing a good shoe and adding an orthotic you are customizing your footwear for your specific needs.

 Other helpful tips to eliminate heel pain

 Rest your feet as much as possible.
 Avoid running, and excess standing; instead, substitute exercises that do not put stress on the injured plantar fascia, like bicycling or swimming.

 Apply ice to the tender area a few times a day to reduce inflammation.
 Try rolling the arch of the foot over a frozen water bottle, this cools and reduces pain.